skyl/zcash/README-arm.md

 run on systems such as the Pine64 with as little as 1 gig of RAM (4 for private, shielded transactions).
 It is NOT recommended for mining: with 4 cores at 2.4GHz on the Mustang, it only gets a bit over 1 solution/sec.
+This port was made possible by [Robert Nelson](https://github.com/robertcnelson) generously allowing us remote access to a Mustang development system.

 Binaries
 --------